How to Level a Floor Without Leveling Compound: 4 Methods

 However, if you are dealing with a more severe unevenness, you may need to go against the grain to level out the surface.

-Once the sanding is finished, vacuum up the debris and then apply a new finish to the floor.
+Once the sanding is finished, vacuum or sweep away the debris before applying a finish on the sanded floor.
 This can be done with various products, such as polyurethane or lacquer.

 Depending on the flooring type, you may need to apply more than one coat to get a smooth, even finish.